sdrawkcabsemanympleh/gridiron-yampylytics/README.md

 **Want more control?** Run `inv -l` to see all available commands for:
 - Selective loading (specific datasets or seasons)
-- Database options (views vs tables, include/exclude PBP)
+- Database options (views vs tables, include/exclude large datasets)
 - Individual processing steps
 - Status checks and more

-Check the [Key Scripts](#key-scripts) section for details on what each command does.

 ## References